memoria-io/memoria-io.github.io/public/products/helium.md

 ### Motivation

 Building microservices remains a recurring challenge.
 While most services today follow well established patterns, technoglogies and tooling not every medium sized company or Startup has the engineering maturity or architectural expertise to apply them correctly specifically from the start.
-[Case Study: Zalando’s Zalon](/engineering#zalon)
+[Case Study: Zalando's Zalon](/#/engineering#zalon)

 SMEs and startups, in particular also face intense time-to-market pressure and limited resources.
 Without dedicated architecture or platform teams, they often prioritize delivery speed over long-term maintainability.
-[Case Study: Glovo](/engineering#glovo)
+[Case Study: Glovo](/#/engineering#glovo)

 The same applies to organizations migrating from slower monolithic stacks (e.g., PHP, Ruby, Python) to more scalable, cost-efficient architectures using Java, Kotlin, or Go.
 Expectations are high, but these efforts are often driven by teams with deep experience in the old stack and limited familiarity with the new one.
 Combined with the difficulty of hiring experienced engineers, the risks quickly start to compound.
-[Case Study: Jobandtalent](/engineering#jobandtalent)
+[Case Study: Jobandtalent](/#/engineering#jobandtalent)

 As a result, core design concerns—such as modularity, observability, and security—are postponed or inconsistently implemented, leading to architectural drift and increasing technical debt.
 Under pressure, foundational choices are often rushed, producing brittle systems that are difficult to evolve.

 With the rise of **AI-assisted** development, teams can now generate code faster than ever—but that code still needs a secure and coherent foundation to run reliably.
 Without architectural guardrails, generated code can introduce inconsistencies, unsafe patterns, or unscalable designs.
-This project fills that gap by providing a production-grade environment where generated code can operate safely and predictably, reducing human error and avoiding the pitfalls of “vibe coding.”
+This project fills that gap by providing a production-grade environment where generated code can operate safely and predictably, reducing human error and avoiding the pitfalls of "vibe coding."

 Project Helium foundation encapsulates proven patterns from large-scale systems.
 By perfecting the lower layers, it frees teams from reinventing infrastructure—allowing them to focus on what matters most: delivering product value.